WebOrigami/docs/content/language/comparison.md

 (x) => fn(x)
 ```

-Origami lambda functions are currently more limited than JavaScript's:
+Origami lambda functions are currently more limited than JavaScript's, and does not support default parameters, rest parameters, or parameter destructuring.

-- No default parameters
-- No rest parameters
+## Unsupported JavaScript features

+As noted above, Origami does not yet support these features from JavaScript:

+- binary, octal, hexadecimal numeric literals, or exponential notation (see [Numbers](#numbers))
-- No parameter destructuring
+- default parameters, rest parameters, parameter destructuring (see [Lambda functions](#lambda-functions))
+- `...` spread operator in function calls
+- `typeof` operator
+- `void` keyword
+- `async` and `await` keywords
+- `?.` optional chaining operator (see [Operators](#operators))
+- defining an object key with a computed property

+The Web Origami project plans to eventually support all of these for completeness.
+In the meantime, experience suggests many of these features are not required to build interesting sites.